AntoineHeu/data-science-for-mini-datasets/README.md

 # Disclaimer
 This is a first approach on solving the problem of small dataset.
 - Codes here are to be taken as draft so do not hesitate to point out incoherency and improvements points

+# Programs proposed
+the codes presented here are:
+- prediction_skewed
+  - predicts continuous values
+  - values to predict are separated between inliers, which have there own ElasticNet (scikitlearn) model and outliers, which have a different Elasticnet (scikitlearn) model
+  - First steps is to predict if the value is either an outlier or an inlier (modelized as a probability: 3 anomaly detection algorithms are fitted so probabilities ranges in O, O.33, O.66 or 1)
+  - the predicted value is a weighted average of the models for outliers and inliers - weights being the probability of being an outlier or an inlier

+- to be continued...

+For more additionnal elements on the programs, please visit the branch associated to the program of interest